 Silicones in the industry usually refer to linear polydimethylsiloxanes (PDMS).
 A combination of properties such as their backbone flexibility, low intermolecular interactions, low surface tension, and thermal stability explains many of their applications.

-Silicones differ from organic compounds in both their physical and chemical properties;
+Silicones differ from organic compounds in both their physical and chemical properties:

-Latro have a different range linear polydimethylsiloxane polymers with kinematic viscosities of 50, 100, 200, 350, 500, 1,000 10,000 and 60,000 cSt
+Latro Kimya has a wide range of linear polydimethylsiloxane polymers with kinematic viscosities of 50, 100, 200, 350, 500, 1,000 10,000 and 60,000 cSt.

-They may be considered for use in several industrial and consumer applications.;
+They may be considered for use in several industrial and consumer applications: